ILIAS-eLearning/ILIAS/tests/README.md

 #### Execution Order

-Tests are executed in an random order to make issues visible which are caused by hidden dependencies of the tests among themselves.
+Tests are executed in a random order to make issues visible which are caused by hidden dependencies of the tests among themselves.

 The random order seed is printed after the respective test suites have been added in a test run: